Thanks to everyone who has sent in submissions so far.

 Q. I’ve already submitted my article to another site – can I send it to you as well?

 A. Yes, simultaneous submissions are fine.
-Please let us know immediately if your piece is accepted elsewhere, particularly if this affects publication rights.
+Please let us know within your submission email, and tell us immediately if your piece is accepted elsewhere, as this can affect publication rights.

 Q. I’ve already had my piece published/ posted my piece on my blog, but I think it’s awesome – can I send it to you?

-A. Yes – although we prefer new and original work we are open to reprints.
+A. Yes – although we prefer new and original work we are open to reprints (and yes, posting on a personal blog counts as publication).
 Please let us know where your work has been published and ensure all publication rights belong to you before submitting.

 Q. Why do you tier your pay by wordcount?
 I’ve written a 5000 word article, isn’t that worth more than someone dashing out a 500 word one?

 A. Usually, no. Short, well-crafted pieces grab readers’ attention and are more accessible on phones and tablets.
-Often overly-long pieces read better for some ruthless cutting – many writers and editors vow by the 10% rule, including editor, Chris Jones, who has some great techniques on his blog.
+Often overly-long pieces read better for some ruthless cutting (even established writers like Brandon Sanderson swear by the 10% rule).
+There’s a lot of advice out there – this article from the Write Life is a good starting point.
 Some topics do warrant a more in-depth analysis of a topic, although even some of MtGUK’s most thorough and comprehensive guides come in comfortably under 2,500 words (such as Sam Martin’s guide to spotting fakes) or even 1600 (Theo Southgate’s advice from a judge on protecting and playing foils).
 If you simply can’t condense your piece, it may be that your concept is more suited to a series of posts.
 If in doubt please get in touch.